ebitkov/fio-extension/README.md

 Displays the data as line graphs.
 The timeframe can be configured, and it calculates the overall costs increase over the set time.

+## How is the data collected?

+There is a secondary private repository hosted on GitHub, which runs daily and weekly [actions scripts](https://github.com/features/actions) to collect and aggregate the data from FIO and commit it to this repository.